richmahn/en_tn/2ti/front/intro.md

 The following are the most significant textual issues in the Book of 2 Timothy:

 * "Because of this, I was appointed a preacher, an apostle, and a teacher" (1:11).
-The ULB, UDB, and most modern versions have this reading.
+The ULB, UDB, and most modern versions read this way.
 There are some older versions, however, that read, "Because of this, I was appointed a preacher, an apostle, and a teacher to the Gentiles."
 * "Warn them before God" (2:14).
-The ULB, UDB, and many modern versions have this reading.
+The ULB, UDB, and many modern versions read this way.
 There are some versions that read, "Warn them before the Lord."
 Translators should consider using the same reading as in the other versions in their region.

 (See: [[rc://en/ta/man/translate/translate-textvariants]])